Google Directory, LDAP, AD, GAL: Choose the Right Architecture

 Your Directory Secures Access to Your Organization’s Resources

-Then, your AD will send each added user, each permission update in real-time to all the resources of the company, in order to allow/disallow them access.
+Then, your AD will send each added user, a permission update in real-time to all the resources of the company, in order to allow/disallow them access.

 Your Directory Centralizes Contact Information